ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

 GlobWat
 *******
-GlobWat is a soil water balance model that has been provided by the Food and Agriculture Organization (FAO) to assess water use in irrigated agriculture. http://www.fao.org/nr/water/aquamaps.
+GlobWat is a soil water balance model that has been provided by the Food and Agriculture Organization (FAO) to assess water use in irrigated agriculture (http://www.fao.org/nr/water/aquamaps).
 The recipe pre-processes ERA-Interim and ERA5 reanalyses data for use in the GlobWat.
 GlobWat requires potential evapotranspiration (evspsblpot).
 The variable evspsblpot is not available in ERA-Interim.
-Thus, we use the arora (Arora.
-2002) or debruin function (De Bruin et al. 2016) to obtain evspsblpot using both ERA-Interim and ERA5.
-The arora function needs the variable tas and the debruin function besides that needs the variables psl, rsds, and rsdt as input.
+Thus, we use the debruin function (De Bruin et al. 2016) to obtain evspsblpot using both ERA-Interim and ERA5.
+The debruin function needs variables tas, psl, rsds, and rsdt as input.

 Available recipes and diagnostics